metaplex-foundation/docs/docs/01-programs/02-candy-machine/05-candy-guards.md

 ![Candy Machines V3 - Candy Guards 2@2x.png](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/f5550f90-9886-46a9-afb5-ca2064622de5/Candy_Machines_V3_-_Candy_Guards_22x.png)

-Note that our SDKs also offer ways to register your own Candy Guard programs and their custom guards so you can leverage their friendly API and easily share your guards to others.
+Note that our SDKs also offer ways to register your own Candy Guard programs and their custom guards so you can leverage their friendly API and easily share your guards with others.

 ## All available guards

 Alright, now that we understand what guards are, let’s see what default guards are available to us.

-In the following list, we’ll provide a short description of each guard with a link pointing to their own dedicated page for more advanced reading.
+In the following list, we’ll provide a short description of each guard with a link pointing to their dedicated page for more advanced reading.

 - **Address Gate**: Restricts the mint to a single address.
 - **Allow List**: Uses a wallet address list to determine who is allowed to mint.